OpenSrcerer/M2K4j/README.md

 #                      AWS
 ##################################################

-AWS_KINESIS_STREAM_ARN= // Required.
-The ARN of your Kinesis Data Stream.
+AWS_KINESIS_STREAM_NAME= // Required.
+The name of your Kinesis Data Stream.

 // The strategy to retrieve the partitioning key for your messages.
 // Accepts PAYLOAD_HASH, MQTT_TOPIC or custom JSON pointer expression.